God's name, God as triune, translation errors, Jesus and Jehovah, Jesus and the Father, and

 Becoming fluent in a language is a very long process.
 One cannot pick up a bi-lingual dictionary, memorize a bunch of words and immediately be fluent in another language.
-If people try to do that the results will not be understandable or, at best, comical. understandable or, at best, will be comical.
+If people try to do that (and they sometimes do), the results will not be understandable understandable or, at best, will be comical.
 Languages are not like mathematics.
 Rather, they are more of an art form where the unexpected can happen and yet make sense.

 interlinear English/Greek New Testament is a valuable tool, especially for beginning Greek students.
 It can be a good tool for language learning.
 However, it is not a tool for establishing or proving a doctrinal position.
 That's because shades of meaning can differ according to word order and syntax.
 The use of prepositions, possessives, definite/indefinite articles, and other linguistic